-I didn’t eat much during my first trimester due to nausea (mine started at week 6 and lasted till week 11), and suffered very bad bloating which only improved in the second trimester (it would return in my final trimester, though not as bad as during my first trimester).
+I didn’t eat much during my first trimester due to nausea (mine started at Week 6 and lasted till Week 11), and suffered very bad bloating which only improved in the second trimester (it would return in my final trimester, though not as bad as during my first trimester).
 In total, I lost 2kg (4.4 lbs) during this time.

-As I developed very bad acne during my pregnancy, I realized, through an elimination process, that the best diet where I wouldn’t have any acne is an oil-free, allergen-free, HCLF (high-carb low-fat) vegan diet.
+As I developed very bad acne during my pregnancy, I realized, through an elimination diet, that the best diet where I wouldn’t have acne is an oil-free, allergen-free, high-carb low-fat vegan diet.
 As almost every food sold today has some kind of oil or allergen (like soy), I had to learn to prepare my own meals (something that I hated doing in the past), and eventually developed simple recipes that I could adopt even on a busy schedule.
-I’d continue to eat this way post-birth and I consider this one of my best rewards from my pregnancy (besides Baby A of course)!
+I’d continue to eat this way post-birth, and I consider this one of my best rewards from my pregnancy (besides Baby A of course)!

 Weight & Exercise

-Throughout my nine-month term, I only gained 5 kg (11 lbs) despite eating heartily every day (!).
+Throughout my nine-month term, I only gained 5 kg (11 lbs) despite eating a lot daily (!).
 If you consider that I lost 2 kg (4.4 lbs) during my first trimester, then I really gained 7 kg (15.4 lbs) baby-wise.

-As swimming is a great exercise for pregnant women, I swam 2X a week from the middle of my second trimester leading up to birth, for about 30-40 minutes each time.
+As swimming is a great exercise for pregnant women, I swam twice weekly from my 5th month leading up to birth, for about 30-40 minutes each time.

-The only supplements I took were folate (a few weeks before I got pregnant and for the first four months of my term), B12, and EPA/DHA, of which the latter two I normally take as a vegan anyway.
-I didn’t take any prenatals as (a) I would break out when doing so, even with fully organic ones, and (b) unless you have a deficiency, prenatal vitamins are really unnecessary and it’s more important to eat a nutrient-dense diet instead.
+The only supplements I took were folate (a few weeks before I got pregnant and for the first four months of my term), B12, and Omega-3 EPA/DHA, of which the latter two I normally take as a vegan.
+I didn’t take any prenatals as (a) I would break out when doing so, even with fully organic and raw ones, and (b) unless you have a deficiency, prenatal vitamins are really unnecessary and it’s about eating a nutrient-dense diet instead.

 I also did not take calcium supplements which are routinely given to pregnant women.
 If you research this, there is actually controversy surrounding calcium supplements, where researchers have found from analyzing 10 years of medical tests that taking calcium supplements may raise the risk of plaque buildup in arteries.
 Moreover, a study showed that women who consume their calcium from food have healthier bones than women whose calcium comes from supplemental tablets, even when the supplement takers have higher average calcium intake.
 Instead, I consumed my calcium through diet (leafy greens, vegetables, beans), which is the most reliable way to increase a body’s calcium intake.

 Harmony Test is a test commonly offered from Weeks 10 to 14 to test for fetal abnormalities, with the option of knowing your baby’s gender.
 The other commonly offered test is the Oscar Test, though you can’t find out your baby’s gender through it.
 The Harmony Test has a 99.9% accuracy rate while the Oscar test has a 80% accuracy rate.
-The former is significantly more expensive, at 3-4 times the price of the latter (in general the Oscar Test starts from S$300 or US$200 while the Harmony Test starts from S$1,000 or US$700, though the prices can differ a lot from clinic to clinic).
+The former is much more expensive, at 3-4 times the price of the latter (in general the Oscar Test starts from S$300 or US$200 while the Harmony Test starts from S$1,000 or US$700, though the prices can differ a lot from clinic to clinic).

-As I read about parents who did the Oscar Test and had unnecessary scares due to false positives (after which they had to spend extra money to take the Harmony Test, plus spend weeks living in uncertainty), and I was 34 years old then (pregnancies over 35 tend to have more risks of chromosomal issues), we decided to take the Harmony Test to avoid guesswork and to know the gender in advance.
+As I read about parents who did the Oscar Test and had unnecessary scares due to false positives (after which they had to spend extra money to take the Harmony Test, plus spend weeks living in uncertainty), and I was 34 years old then (pregnancies over 35 tend to have more risks), we decided to take the Harmony Test to avoid guesswork and to know the gender in advance.
 All the results were normal, and it was a huge weight off my mind. ❤️

 The other major screening we did was the 5-month anomaly scan, a standard mid-pregnancy scan to check your baby’s development and to scan for any growth abnormalities.
-Everything was normal as well, which was another huge weight off my mind. ❤️ My amniotic fluid index (AFI) was on the lower end (but still within normal range), so I made it a point to swim regularly and drink lots of water daily thereafter (both are instant ways to improve your AFI).
-I also had bilateral notching which my gynae said was not uncommon and is not something we should worry about after assessing my report, and everything did indeed progress normally and uneventfully in the end!
+Everything was normal as well, which was another huge weight off my mind. ❤️ My amniotic fluid index (AFI) was on the lower end of the normal range, so I started swimming regularly and drinking lots of water daily thereafter, which are instant ways to improve your AFI.
+I also had bilateral notching which my gynae said was not uncommon and was not something we should worry about after assessing my report, and everything did indeed progress normally and uneventfully in the end!

 Symptoms: Age Spots, Frequent Peeing, Round Ligament Pain

-If you have a retroverted uterus like me, you’ll also experience frequent urination in your first trimester, where you have to wake up 2-3 times a night just to pee.
-This stops once your uterus flips forward during your second trimester (it’ll do so by itself and there’s nothing you need to do to make it happen).
-Frequent urination will return in your third trimester as your bump grows larger and presses on your bladder. 🤣
+If you have a retroverted uterus like I do, you’ll experience frequent urination in your first trimester, where you have to wake up 2-3 times a night just to pee.
+This stops once your uterus flips forward by itself during your second trimester.
+Frequent urination (4-5 times a night) will return in your third trimester as your bump grows larger and presses on your bladder. 🤣

-Other funny observations during my pregnancy were feeling Baby A’s hiccups (started from Week 27, and she would hiccup a lot!), feeling her movements (starting from Month 4 — this became a few hundred times a day as she is very active!!), and feeling her punches and kicks.
-My linea nigra (pregnancy belly line) appeared on Week 25 and darkened over the next few months.
+Other funny observations during my pregnancy were feeling Baby A’s hiccups (starting from Week 27 — she would hiccup a lot!), feeling her movements (starting from Month 4 — this became a few hundred times a day as she is very active!!), and feeling her punches and kicks.
+My pregnancy belly line (linea nigra) appeared on Week 25 and darkened over the next few months.

-Also, I started snoring occasionally from Week 28, when I had never snored before in my life.
-This is apparently a common pregnancy symptom due swollen nasal passages from higher levels of estrogen.
-Because I’m a light sleeper, I would wake myself up with my first snore. 😑 The snoring only happened over a few weeks, and stopped after I gave birth.
+Also, I started snoring from Week 28 when I had never snored before in my entire life. 😑 This is apparently a common pregnancy symptom due swollen nasal passages from higher levels of estrogen.
+Because I’m a light sleeper, I would wake myself up with my first snore. 😑 This snoring only happened a few times and stopped after I gave birth.

-While swelling and swollen feet (edema) are common pregnancy symptoms, I didn’t experience any of this, and I feel that my diet definitely helped in this area.
+While swelling and swollen feet (edema) are common pregnancy symptoms, I didn’t experience any of this, and I personally credit a large part of this to my diet.

 Leading to Birth

-My bump “dropped” (known as lightening) in the middle of Week 35.
-During my third trimester, I had to wake up very frequently at night to go to the loo as my bump grew bigger and pressed on my bladder.
-It became quite tiring as I had to wake up 4-5 times per night in the final weeks while moving with my big bump!
+My bump “dropped” (known as lightening) in Week 35.
+During my third trimester, I had to wake up very frequently to go to the loo as my bump grew bigger and pressed on my bladder.
+It became quite tiring as I had to wake up 4-5 times per night in the final weeks while moving around with my big bump!

-Stay tuned for the next part (coming next week) where I share my birth story! 🤣
+Proceed to the next part where I share my birth story!